knative/func/docs/guides/developers_guide.md

 For detailed description of `func.yaml` file that is used for the Function project configuration, please see the [Project Configuration with `func.yaml` document](func_yaml.md).

+## Building Functions on Cluster

+For detailed description on how to build a Function on Cluster with Tekton Pipelines, please see the [On Cluster Build Guide](on-cluster-build.yaml).

 ## Language Guides